FrozenFrost6/MusicAutoSkipper/README.md

 - Make sure to grant the required permissions in settings.

 ## Usage
+1. Download the app-debuk.apk file and install.
-1. Open the app and grant notification listener permission if prompted.
+2. Open the app and grant notification listener permission if prompted.
-2. In the battery settings of the app, found in app info, allow the app to be run on the background.
+3. In the battery settings of the app, found in app info, allow the app to be run on the background.
-3. Use the seek bar to adjust the **skip percentage** (e.g., 50% playback before skipping).
+4. Use the seek bar to adjust the **skip percentage** (e.g., 50% playback before skipping).
-4. The app will automatically detect and skip songs based on your preference.
+5. The app will automatically detect and skip songs based on your preference.

 ## Future Enhancements